codingdrips1on1/GoBuyEncryption/README.md

 $gobuy->setFlag(OPENSSL_CMS_DETACHED); // Default is OPENSSL_CMS_DETACHED | OPENSSL_CMS_BINARY
 $gobuy->setEncoding(OPENSSL_ENCODING_SMIME); // Default is OPENSSL_ENCODING_DER
 $gobuy->setUntrustedCertificatesFilename('path/to/dummy_untrusted_certs.pem'); // This can just be null or omitted.
 $gobuy->setLog(new Logger('dummy_logger')); // Choose your prefered logger.
-Skip to use our default standard loger.
+Skip to use our default standard logger.
 A log folder will be created for you in your current dir.
 Check the log file there for info.

 // Getters.
-Output these to check default values.
+Output these to also check default values or simple scroll down.
 $inputFilename = $gobuy->getInputFilename();
 $outputFilename = $gobuy->getOutputFilename();
 $certificatePath = $gobuy->getCertificatePath();